-Cite the submitted paper in your SIGGRAPH 2016 submission with a note to the reviewers that either it will be accepted by conference X, or you will publish it as a tech report and make it freely available on the web.
-Send in an anonymous version with your SIGGRAPH 2016 submission.
-Then when you write the SIGGRAPH 2016 paper, treat the pilot study as already published.
-Don't repeat text or figures from that paper in the SIGGRAPH 2016 version.
+Cite the submitted paper in your SIGGRAPH 2017 submission with a note to the reviewers that either it will be accepted by conference X, or you will publish it as a tech report and make it freely available on the web.
+Include an anonymous version in your SIGGRAPH 2017 submission.
+Then when you write the SIGGRAPH 2017 paper, treat the pilot study as already published.
+Don't repeat text or figures from that paper in the SIGGRAPH 2017 version.

 Previously published papers in any language may not be submitted, nor may work be submitted to any other conference or journal.
 A paper is considered previously published if it has appeared in a peer-reviewed journal or meeting proceedings that are visibly, reliably, and permanently available afterward in print or electronically to non-attendees, regardless of the language of that publication.

 Can I submit a paper on my work that has previously appeared in my thesis, a tech report, a patent, and/or an abstract of a talk at another conference?